intrepidusgroup/imdmtools/README.md

 ![Command Success](images/commandSuccess.png)
 ---

 Click the "Response" button to see the plist response from apple.
+Click the pencil to edit the device name, device owner, and device location.

 # Client Reporting